Edgar Reitz

 Edgar Reitz (born 1 November 1932) is a German filmmaker and Professor of Film at the Staatliche Hochschule für Gestaltung (State University of Design) in Karlsruhe.
 He is best-known for his internationally acclaimed Heimat film series (1984–2013).

 Early life and education

 Reitz was born in Morbach, Hunsrück.
 His father Robert was a watchmaker and his business in Morbach was later taken over by Reitz's brother Guido.
 Reitz's interest in acting and producing plays began in his school years in Simmern, where he was encouraged by his German teacher Karl Windhäuser.
-After taking his Abitur, he studied German studies, journalism, art history and theatre studies in Munich from 1952.
+After taking his Abitur, he studied German studies, journalism, art history and theatre studies at the Ludwig-Maximilians-Universität München from 1952.
 His first experiences in film-making however were not theoretical; he worked as a camera, editing, and production assistant from 1953.

 His interests in the advancement of new developments in film went as far as he cooperated with Wolfgang Georgsdorf and his Osmodrama in 2016 which led to a complete scent synchronisation of his movie “home from home” which premiered as an allegedly well functioned cinema on 17 July 2016.